neomedia6989/docs-2/docs/plex/libraries.md

         <figcaption></figcaption>
     </figure>

-[^1]: The Plex creators recently added new Libraries that appears for all users called Movies & Shows, Live TV and Music.
-Users should know that the ad-supported content in these special libraries is not provided by the owner of the Plex server and is available through a deal between Plex software and a number of movie and/or music studios.
-Plex server owners have no control over the content of these libraries.
-In most Plex players, you can find an option to unpin these library from your list so it doesn't appear.
-[^2]: This is only necessary if the Discover feature is enabled.
+[^1]: This is only necessary if the Discover feature is enabled.
 If the feature is disabled, this step is not needed.